sineshawl/sineshawl/README.md

 <h2 align="left">Hi 👋!
-My name is Sineshaw Legese and I'm a Data Scientist.
-Wellcome to my GitHub account.</h2>
+My name is Sineshaw Legese, and I'm a Data Scientist.
+Welcome to my GitHub account.</h2>

 ###